AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/configure-proofing/install-desktop-proofing-viewer-org.md

 1. On the user's machine, do one of the following to download the app:

-   * If you are using the Production environment, click&nbsp; [Mac Production Download for the Desktop Proofing Viewer.](https://cdn.proofhq.com/nativeviewer/desktop_viewer/Workfront+Proof.pkg)
+   * If you are using the Production environment, click  [Mac Production Download for the Desktop Proofing Viewer.](https://cdn.proofhq.com/nativeviewer/desktop_viewer/Workfront+Proof.pkg)
-   * If you are using the Preview environment, click&nbsp; [Mac Preview Download for the Desktop Proofing Viewer.](https://cdn.preview.proofhq.com/nativeviewer/desktop_viewer/Workfront+Proof+Preview.pkg)
+   * If you are using the Preview environment, click  [Mac Preview Download for the Desktop Proofing Viewer.](https://cdn.preview.proofhq.com/nativeviewer/desktop_viewer/Workfront+Proof+Preview.pkg)

 1. Open the file you have just downloaded to start the installation.
-1. In the installation box that appears, click&nbsp;**Continue**, then click **Install**.
+1. In the installation box that appears, click **Continue**, then click **Install**.

    ![00000776.png](assets/00000776-350x244.png)